-James family 'together & healthy' after son collapse
+James family 'together & healthy' as son discharged

 "I want to thank the countless people sending my family love and prayers," LA Lakers great James said.

 "Everyone doing great.
-We have our family together, safe and healthy, and we feel your love," the four-time NBA champion added in a social media post on Thursday - the first public message from the family since confirming Monday's incident.
+We have our family together, safe and healthy, and we feel your love," the four-time NBA champion added in a social media post on Thursday, shortly before the hospital issued a statement.

+"Thanks to the swift and effective response by the USC athletics' medical staff, Bronny James was successfully treated for a sudden cardiac arrest," the hospital said.

+"He arrived at Cedars-Sinai Medical Center fully conscious, neurologically intact and stable.
+Mr James was cared for promptly by highly-trained staff and has been discharged home, where he is resting.

 Earlier this week, Twitter owner Elon Musk was called "irresponsible" for a tweet implying, without evidence, that a Covid vaccination might be involved.